ManOnDaMoon/omeka-s-module-RestrictedSites/README.md

 #### Conditional display for login users
 A conditional `$isLogin` variable is set by the login controller and available in order to hide specific items from public facing view, e.g. search forms.

+### Custom log out link
+A custom log out link is available in your site `Navigation` configuration.
+This link terminates the user's session and redirects to the site login form, but does not display the admin backend login form.

 ## Module configuration